dgondos/bestOfTwitch/README.md

 ```
 {
-    "twitchUser": "<user to retrieve followers from>"
+    "twitchUser": "<user to retrieve followers from>",
+    "utcHoursFrom": "<Hour to start retrieving clips from, in UTC>",
+    "utcHoursTo": "<Hour to start retrieving clips until, in UTC>"
 }
 ```